What is CRM software? Do you need it? If you do need it, do you know why? What type do you need, and how do you go about choosing it?

 It’s a lot of experts in one place.

 But do you need CRM software?

-- In fact, if you want to manage your entire sales process, from sourcing leads, to closing deals (and creating a rich and interactive customer experience along the way). – CRM software can be the answer.
+8. In fact, if you want to manage your entire sales process, from sourcing leads to closing deals (and creating a rich and interactive customer experience along the way). – CRM software can be the answer.

 Where to begin?

-Let’s start with this; no two companies are the same, every company experiences different problems which require unique solutions.
-And that’s where a quality, versatile CRM comes into play.
+Let’s start with this; no two companies are the same; every company experiences different problems which require unique solutions.
+And that’s where quality, versatile CRM comes into play.

-Before you get down to choosing CRM software, as a startup owner you need to ask yourself a lot of questions.
-You need to fully understand the problems you want to resolve, and you need an acute understanding of your company’s sales process.
-Only when you know the answers to these questions can you begin your search.
+Before you get down to choosing CRM software, you need to ask yourself many questions as a startup owner.
+You need to fully understand the problems you want to resolve and an acute understanding of your company’s sales process.
+You can begin your search when you know the answers to these questions.